Synchronicity From Synchronized Chaos: On the Possibility of Microwormholes

-Here, we note that there is an additional mechanism that could cut off the recirculation divergence for wormholes of very narrow width.
+Let us assume that the predictions of standard quantum theory in curved spacetime survive in whatever deterministic theory underlies quantum mechanics.
+Here, we note that there is an additional mechanism that might cut off the recirculation divergence for wormholes of very narrow width.
 Virtual particles of arbitrarily high energy cannot traverse the wormhole.
 High-energy virtual particles would reverse the effect of the exotic matter or of the higher-derivative terms, so the existence of the wormhole would again be precluded by the weak energy condition.
 The contribution to the energy flux from the virtual particles is $T^{0i}=\frac{4}{\pi b^2}\int d\omega n(\omega)\hbar \omega$, where $n(\omega)$ is the number density of quanta at frequency $\omega$.
 (As in the Weizsacker -Williams approximation \cite{Jac}, the quanta are assumed not to elongate in the wormhole.)
-At detailed resolution in frequency-space, $n(\omega)=\sum_i n_i\delta(\omega-\omega_i)$, where ${\omega_i}$ is a discrete set of frequencies and ${n_i}$ is a set of positive integers.
+At detailed resolution in frequency-space, $n(\omega)=\sum_i n_i\delta(\omega-\omega_i)$, where ${\omega_i}$ is a discrete set of frequencies and $\{n_i\}$ is a set of positive integers.
 There is a problem from the weak energy condition if any $\omega_i > \omega_{cutoff}$ (with $n_i\ge 1$), for $\omega_{cutoff}$ sufficiently large as to cancel the negative-energy contributions to $T^{00}$.
-In a path integral, one need only consider histories in which more energetic particles either collapse the wormhole or are reflected and do not traverse it.
-In contrast, for wormholes of larger width, histories must be included in the path integral for which the energies of recirculating virtual quanta outside the wormhole are anomalously large.
-The cutoff implies that the term $1/\sigma$ in the two-point function is replaced by a term like $\int_{\omega_k < \omega_{cutoff}} d^4 k \; \exp[i k\cdot (x-x')]/k^2$ which does not diverge, agreeing in this case with the original position of Kim and Thorne that vacuum polarization divergences are not an issue.
+In a path integral, taken both over particle trajectories and over geometries, one need only consider histories in which more energetic particles either collapse the wormhole or are reflected and do not traverse it.
+In contrast, for wormholes of macroscopic width, histories must be included in the path integral for which the energies of recirculating virtual quanta outside the wormhole are anomalously large (treating the geometry itself classically).
+The cutoff in the former case implies that the term $1/\sigma$ in the two-point function is replaced by a term like $\int_{\omega_k < \omega_{cutoff}} d^4 k \; \exp[i k\cdot (x-x')]/k^2$ which does not diverge.

-We note that highly intermittent wormhole behavior may still be enough to mediate long-range synchronization, in accordance with Kocarev {\it et al.'s} \cite{Koc} findings for other types of PDE's.